cdleong/cdleong.github.io/_posts/2019-4-6-truth-table.md

 That new list of numbers describes (approximately) the "smiling/not-smiling" direction.
 So then you take that, and add it to a latent vector that describes someone's face, and get something like this:

 ![a]({{ site.baseurl }}/images/goofing_around/truth_table/teaser.png)
-(In this picture, from the original [Stylgan-Encoder repo by Puzer](https://github.com/Puzer/stylegan-encoder), Puzer has managed to find a latent direction that describes frowning/smiling.
+(In this picture, from the original [Stylegan-Encoder repo by Puzer](https://github.com/Puzer/stylegan-encoder), Puzer has managed to find a latent direction that describes frowning/smiling.
 They then added and subtracted that latent direction to pictures of famous politicians.
 The original photos are down the center.)

 I was wondering whether I'd be able to do anything like this myself, given the right pairs of pictures.
 I went out into a local park with my friend, and we took a set of 8 pictures...